 - Smooth spikes makes the graph look better by smoothing and averaging the bursts, though the graph loses some of its precision.

-- No. of digits after decimal sets the amount of digits after the decimal point in numbers throughout the application.
+- No. of digits after decimal sets the quantity of digits after the decimal point in numbers throughout the application.
 For example, a value of 4 would format the numbers as 0.0000.

-- Dial-up check ping timeout determines the number of seconds the application waits for a response in the dial-up status check.
+- Dial-up check ping timeout determines the number of seconds the application waits for a response during the dial-up status check.

-- Logged user usage only: if this is set to True, NetWorx displays only currently logged user’s usage throughout the application.
+- Logged user usage only.
+If set to True, NetWorx displays usage data for the currently logged user only throughout the application.

-- Usage hotkey opens quota dialog: when set to True, hitting the usage hotkey will open the quota dialog instead of the usage dialog.
+- Usage hotkey opens quota dialog.
+If set to True, hitting the usage hotkey will open the quota dialog instead of the usage dialog.

-- Force rate unit: when set to 1, all data rates will be displayed in kB/s.
-When set to 2, all data rates will be displayed in MB/s.
+- Force rate unit.
+If set to 1, all data rates will be displayed in KB/s.
+If set to 2, all data rates will be displayed in MB/s.

 The connection string has the following format: